jedubois/InternalDocumentation/Agendas/DASA-Agenda-2015-05-20.md

 Minutes:

-*
+* Went off really well.
+More than 40 people in attendance.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 ================================================================================